dapp-org/k-uniswap-v2/src/uniswap.act.md

 ### updating the fee recipient

-The current fee setter can appoint a new fee recipient
+The current fee setter can appoint a new fee recipient.

  ```act
 behaviour setFeeTo of UniswapV2Factory